k9nine1/k9nine1/README.md

 ## About Me

-I am a dedicated cybersecurity enthusisast focused on Open Source Intelligence (OSINT) and red teaming.
+I am a dedicated cybersecurity enthusiast focused on Open Source Intelligence (OSINT) and red teaming.
 I leverage investigative techniques and automation to enhance security and uncover digital insights.

 ---